Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 LANGUAGE

 Spanish is the main language spoken in most areas of the Andes.
-The native languages, Quechua and Aymarį, are spoken by many people in Ecuador, Peru and Bolivia.
-Spanish is an easy language to learn and anyone travelling to South America independently should learn the basics.
+In addition the native languages, Quechua and Aymarį, are spoken by many people in Ecuador, Peru and Bolivia.
+Spanish is a fairly easy language to learn for English speakers, and anyone travelling to South America independently should learn the basics.
 The more Spanish you speak the easier your holiday in South America will be.

 If you don't speak much Spanish it is definitely better to make any arrangements with a big agency in a town or even book a package holiday from the UK.